kiwicom/mobile/RNAndroidPlayground/docs/verticals-and-dependency-injection.md

 }
 ```

 As you can see, we specify only the hotels entry point on the Javascript side and we pass only the necessary native dependencies.
-Some of them (`react-native-native-modules`) we add a callback which should be implemented by the native consumer.
+For some of of them (`react-native-native-modules`), we add a callback which should be implemented by the native consumer.

 ### Using a vertical (and dependency injection)